-The Children’s Healthcare of Atlanta Heart Transplant program was established in 1988.
-Since then, the pediatric heart transplant team has performed heart transplants on children from across the country and all around the world.
+The Children’s Healthcare of Atlanta Heart Transplant Program was established in 1988.
+Since then, the pediatric heart transplant team has performed heart transplants on children from around the world.

-- One of only a few pediatric healthcare centers nationwide to have surgeons perform more than 250 pediatric heart transplants*
+- We are one of only a few pediatric healthcare centers nationwide to have surgeons perform more than 300 pediatric heart transplants.*

-The Heart Transplant program is located at Children’s at Egleston, on the Emory University campus, in a safe, neighborhood close to lodging, restaurants and public transportation.
+We are located at Egleston hospital on the Emory University campus.
+The neighborhood is safe and close to lodging, restaurants and public transportation.